-So you have your headphones on, and you're grooving along listening to your favorite music on iTunes while you work when it happens.
-An ad starts blaring on a sweepstakes website you've opened, blasting your eardrums.
-Sound familiar?
+So you have your headphones on, and you're grooving along listening to your favorite music on iTunes while you work... when it happens.
+An ad starts blaring on a sweepstakes website you've opened, blasting your eardrums and shaking you out of your groove.

 Luckily, you don't have to be at the mercy of ads, news broadcasts, or sweepstakes sites that blast sound when you visit them.
 These tips will help you disable sound in your browser, allowing you to browse the net or enter sweepstakes in peace.